 - Galway to Cork €34 return pre-booked/€38 bought onboard

-If you are wondering how long do bus journeys take in Ireland, it varies depending on your route.
+If you are wondering how long bus journeys take in Ireland, it varies depending on your route.
 The following are example journey times:

 - Dublin to Galway – 3 hours